 Did You Know?
 Hand surgeons have received additional specialized training in the treatment of hand injuries and conditions.
 This is in addition to their board certified training in orthopedics.

 Hand specialists have received additional specialized training in the treatment of hand problems beyond their board-certified specialty training in orthopedic surgery, plastic surgery, or general surgery.
 To become a member of the American Society for Surgery of the Hand, a full year of such additional training is required, as is the passage of a rigorous certifying examination.
-Common problems that hand surgeons specialize in helping with are:
+Common conditions and procedures that hand surgeons specialize in are:

 Symptoms of hand issues can vary from person to person.
 If you experience such symptoms as numbness or tingling of the hands, a grinding or grating feeling in the joints of the hands, swelling or discomfort, pain in the fingers while in use, warmth or redness anywhere on the hands, or stiffness or inability to move hands or fingers, then you need to see an orthopedic hand specialist.

 Over time, injuries of the hands can worsen, so it is imperative to seek treatment for hand pain right away.
 Overuse of the hand or repetitive motions can lead to inflammation of the hand, wrist, or fingers that leads to hand pain.

 Stenosing tenosynovitis, otherwise known as trigger finger, can affect the fingers and the hand due to a problem with the tendons in the finger.
 Tendons get stuck causing the finger to jerk or snap when it is straightened, which causes pain and makes certain movements painful or impossible to do.
 Pain or swelling in the fingers accompanied by a popping sound could be caused by trigger finger.
 Tendon tears in the hand also lead to injury and pain.